Why the war on fossil fuels is causing chaos

 While many governments are creating strong incentives to adopt renewables, they’re not safeguarding supplies of the fossil fuels that meet 80% of the world’s energy needs today.
 And renewables aren’t coming online fast enough to offset the shortfall of oil and natural gas.
 That’s why energy markets were getting tight even before Russia's Feb.
 24 invasion of Ukraine sent prices spiking.
 Many analysts now think energy markets will remain tight — and prices high — for the next several years.

 In advanced economies, costly energy will likely slow growth and perhaps contribute to recessions.
-In the developing world, energy shortages may worsen famines and trigger catastrophe.
+In the developing world, energy shortages may worsen famines and trigger catastrophes.

-Here are some of other unwanted and unforeseen consequences of the premature retirement of fossil fuels:
+Here are some of the other unwanted and unforeseen consequences of the premature retirement of fossil fuels:

 “During the past decade, the anti-natural-gas campaigns have put gas into the basket with oil and coal,” Shaffer said at the Dallas conference.
 “Extreme policy against natural gas doesn’t lead to more consumption of renewables, but to higher consumption of oil and coal.”
 She points out that many existing utilities can easily switch their feedstocks from gas to coal or oil without any public notice, especially in Europe.